Every Cool Feature We Found in the iOS 16 Public Beta

 iOS 16 is expected to be released in fall 2022.

-Apple's iOS 16 is now available in a public beta, which means you can try the operating system's new features on a compatible iPhone ahead of its public release in fall.
-Communication, personalization and privacy are the main focuses of iOS 16, which offers upgrades to your iPhone's lock screen, Messages app and Wallet, just to name a few.
+Apple's newest iPhone update, iOS 16, is now available in a public beta.
+This means that you can download the operating system and try out all its new features on a compatible iPhone ahead of its public release in fall.
+There's plenty of upgrades focused on communication, personalization and privacy, including changes to your iPhone's lock screen, Messages app and Wallet.
+There's even several lesser-known features lurking in iOS 16, too.

 First previewed at the company's annual WWDC keynote, iOS 16 should get a wide release alongside the heavily rumored iPhone 14.
 The new software will work on iPhone 8 models and newer.